TiGr® titanium locks were certified for bicycle security by the ART® Foundation of the Netherlands in 2012.

 - Lock frame and both wheels if possible and take easily removed accessories with you.

-- Avoid leaving your bike locked in one place for long periods of time and avoid using the same location every day.
+- Avoid leaving your bike locked in one place for long periods on a regular basis.

 - Lock the bike in plain sight, and with other bikes when possible.